-MBIE is drawing up a set of criteria to help identify buildings.
-Once we receive these guidelines and an Order in Council (OIC) is passed in parliament, we will be in contact with the building owners directly.
-This is likely to be around the end of February.
+MBIE has a set of criteria to help identify buildings.
+Now that we have received these guidelines and an Order in Council (OIC) has been passed in parliament, we will be in contact with the building owners directly.

 How much money is the Government and Wellington City Council putting in?

-The Government has set aside two million dollars for Wellington.
-The Mayor of Wellington has agreed to a further one million dollar contribution, subject to full Council approval.
+The Government has set aside $2 million for Wellington.
+The Mayor of Wellington has agreed to a further $1 million contribution, subject to full Council approval.